rixsilverith/cse-notes/README.md

 ## Technical LaTeX stuff
 To improve the note-taking experience with LaTeX, in the **latex-stuff** folder there are some custom packages and document classes that are ment to make writing notes easier and to keep them nice formatted.

-These include the `exmath` package for math-related macros and environments, such as `theorem`; and the `lecturenotes` and `labreport` document classes, each of them defined in their corresponding `.cls` or `.sty` files.
+These include the `exmath` package for math-related macros and environments, the `exrefs` package for improved cross-references along the document and the `csenotes` and `labreport` document classes, each of them defined in their corresponding `.cls` or `.sty` files.
 If you are not familiar with the development of custom LaTeX packages and document classes, the [Overleaf documentation](https://es.overleaf.com/learn/latex/Understanding_packages_and_class_files) is a great place to start reading.

 The documentation for all of these custom packages and classes is available [here](docs).